Gratuity Guide: Navigating Tipping Etiquette for your Wedding Day

 1. Catering Staff

 The catering staff typically includes servers, bartenders, and chefs.
 It is customary to tip the catering staff, especially if they provide exceptional service.
 A common practice is to tip 15-20% of the total catering bill, which is often included in the contract as a service charge.
 If the service charge is not included, consider tipping each staff member individually.
 I would recommend one to two hours pay for a tip.
-For example 20 to 50 dollars/euros per staff member, if their service was great.
+For example 20 to 50 dollars/euros per staff member, if their service was exceptional.

 2. Wedding Planner